shijistar/enum-plus/README.md

 ColorEnum.meta.hex; // ['#FF0000', '#00FF00', '#0000FF']
 ```

-Aditionally, you can quickly access custom fields of an enum item through the `named` and `raw` property.
+Additionally, you can quickly access custom fields of an enum item through the `named` and `raw` properties.

 ```js
 ColorEnum.named.Red.raw.hex; // '#FF0000'